aldiipratama/sunda-language/Command.md

 ```

 ```
-kalo foo lebih gede 3
+lamun foo leuwih gede ti 3
-  spill "its bigger than 3"
-perhaps foo itu 3
-  spill "foo is 3"
-kalogak
-  spill "its smaller than 3"
-udahan
+  tingalikeun "its bigger than 3" atawa lamun foo teh 3 tingalikeun "foo is 3" lamun henteu tingalikeun "its smaller than 3" geusan

 // transform to
 if(foo > 3){